 The Core Web Vitals report evaluates the performance of indexed URLs based on the speed and stability of page loading.
 It is divided into Mobile and Desktop reports and assigns several statuses: Good, Needs improvement, or Poor.

 - LCP stands for largest contentful paint and shows the amount of time needed to load the largest element visible within the viewport, which is typically an image or video.

 - FID, or first input delay, is the time interval from the first user interaction with a page (link click, button tap, etc.) to the browser response to that interaction.

 - CLS, or cumulative layout shift, represents the total number of all individual layout changes.

 To put it in simple terms, the first render should load fast, be stable, and quickly respond to users’ actions.

-After the evaluation of LCP, FID and CLS metrics, the URL gets one of the following statuses: Poor, Needs improvement, or Good.
+After the evaluation of LCP, FID and CLS metrics by Google Search Console, the URL gets one of the following statuses: Poor, Need improvement, or Good.

 Mobile Usability report